 - Explanation and reassurance.
 This should emphasise what migraine is and how realistically attacks can be reduced.
 Fears about brain tumours and more serious conditions should be discussed and fears allayed.

 - Identification of triggers and predisposing factors, often with a trigger/headache diary.
 This may be important in the development of a behavioural strategy.
 Dietary sensitivities affect only about 20% of migraine sufferers.
 In children, the following triggers have been identified as important: sleep, stress, dehydration/warm weather, missed meals, video games.

 - Behavioural management strategy.
 This should emphasise routine around sleeping, eating and avoiding an overloaded routine to help prevent migraine, as well as strategies for dealing with an attack (lie in a cool, dark, quiet room and encourage sleep with pharmacological or non-pharmacological support).

 - This should be according to the success of previous treatments and severity of attack.

 - Simple analgesics such as paracetamol and ibuprofen are recommended as first-line early in the attack.
 Ibuprofen is likely to be more effective.
 Despite guideline consensus, there is little evidence for their efficacy.

 - Anti-emetics are recommended.
 Domperidone is licensed in children of all ages, and prochlorperazine is licensed in children older than 12 years of age.
 Domperidone can also be used, in the absence of nausea and vomiting, to promote gastric motility.

-- If simple analgesics are ineffective, some 5HT1-receptor agonists (triptans) can be used.
-For adolescents aged 12-17 years, sumatriptan nasal spray can be used.
+- If simple analgesics are ineffective, the 5HT1-receptor agonists (triptans) sumatriptan or zolmitriptan can be used.
+Triptans for children should only be initiated by a specialist.

 Drug intervention for prophylaxis